 What are some of your current HR challenges?

 We are focused on continuing to develop a people strategy that enables our business to grow across product segments where we hold very good market share.
 Sustained growth in a mature business is really hard work, but it’s fun!
 Being part of a growth organisation feels very different to being part of an organisation that is trying to just cut costs.

 What is the favourite part of your job?

 I enjoy bringing great people into the business and creating an environment where they can be wildly successful.
 We recently had our annual Business Services and Sales Awards nights and I was so proud watching people I’d brought into the business win awards and be recognised for exceptional work!

 What attracted you to a career in HR?

 My background prior to HR was in marketing and public relations.
 I chose to move into HR because of the sustained and lasting impact we can have on people’s lives.
 This impact extends beyond our workforce and touches the families of each our employees.
 As an HR community, we create cultures where people can use their strengths and enjoy their work.
 I love being a part of this.
-The impact that we have extends beyond our workforce and it touches the families of each of our employees.

 What’s one piece of HR related advice you would offer?